arosspope/pi-thrum/README.md

 played sound to the corresponding step.
 Running and stopping the sequence is controlled via the play button.

-To halt the entire program, the user must supply the keyboard interrupt CTRL+C. Please note that a demonstration video is in the works.
+To halt the entire program, the user must supply the keyboard interrupt CTRL+C.